What to do when someone dies in Chester

 5. Property and possessions

-Their property and possessions need consolidating and taking care of, which may be required as part of the probate process, or simply to make sure everything is secure and safe.
+Their property and possessions need consolidating and taking care of, which may be required as part of the probate process, or simply to make sure everything is secure and safe and remains insured (most policies lapse if a property is left empty) LINK

-This should be taken care of alongside the probate proceedings.
+This should be taken care of alongside the probate proceedings or the executors could be liable for any loss.

 Get a property valuation

 Required for Inheritance Tax purposes.
-Must be completed before probate is granted.
+Must be completed before probate is applied for.

 You may require a professional surveyor.